activeviam/atoti-spring-boot-template/README.md

   <img width="80" src="./activeviam.svg" />
 </p>
 <h1 align="center">Pivot Spring Boot</h1>
-<p align="center">A minimalist ActivePivot project built with Spring Boot for you to edit, customise and use as a base for you ActivePivot projects</p>
+<p align="center">A minimalist ActivePivot project built with Spring Boot for you to edit, customize and use as a base for your ActivePivot projects</p>

 ---

 ## 📋 Details
-This project aims to be an example of how to run ActivePivot as a Spring Boot application.
-ActivePivot was already a Spring application, but with the power of Spring Boot we can simplify our dependency management, deployment model and many other goodies that come with Spring Boot.
+This project aims to be an example of how to run ActivePivot as a [Spring Boot](https://spring.io/guides/gs/spring-boot) application.
+ActivePivot was already a *Spring* application, but with the power of *Spring Boot* we can simplify our dependency management, deployment model, and many other goodies that come with Spring Boot.

 This project is a starting point for your own projects and implementations.
-You should be able to take this, customise it and get a cube up and running in a few minutes.
+You should be able to take this, customize it and get a cube up and running in a few minutes.

 ## 📦 Installation
 #### Requirements